MichelleRobertsBU/PoolPlayingResource/README.md

 Overview

-An application that connects customers with service technicians
+An application that connects customers with Venues in the Louisville Area that have pool tables.
+Businesses will be able to update the size of their tables and cost for use.
+Customers will be able to search for the venue that best suites their needs.

 Technical Summary